-The Company classifies its financial assets in the following categories: at fair value through profit or loss ("FVTPL"), at fair value through other comprehensive income ("FVTOCI") or at amortized cost.
+The Company classifies its financial assets in the following categories: at FVTPL, at fair value through other comprehensive income ("FVTOCI") or at amortized cost.
 The classification depends on the purpose for which the financial assets were acquired.
 Management determines the classification of its financial assets at initial recognition.